Work in Belgium

 How to get a job in Belgium

-The application process in Belgium is similar to that in the UK: an application form, or the submission of a two-page CV and cover letter (in the relevant language), plus references.
+The application process in Belgium is similar to that in the UK: an application form, a two-page CV and cover letter (in the relevant language), plus references.
 This is followed by an interview.

 It's advisable to apply for jobs from your home country, especially if you're a non-EU citizen.
 However, if you're currently living in Belgium, you can sign up to recruitment agencies such as Adecco, Randstad and Michael Page; there are also sector-specialist agencies, a list of which can be found at Golden Pages Belgium.

 Each of Belgium's four regions has its own public employment office.
 You can receive professional careers advice, and search for jobs and training courses at Actiris (Brussels), VDAB (Flanders), Le Forem (Walloon) and ADG (German community).

 If you want to give your CV a boost and improve your language skills, as well as demonstrate your ability to work in a multilingual environment, volunteering in Belgium is good idea.

 Belgium is a popular destination for qualified teachers of English as a foreign language.

 You can also apply to Teach English in Belgium, in either schools or higher education institutions, with the British Council as a language assistant.
 You must be a native English speaker who completed the majority of your secondary education in the UK.
 You also need to have passed at least two years of university education and have a B1 level in French.

 AIESEC UK offers a traineeship exchange programmes lasting six weeks to 18 months for students and recent graduates, while IAESTE UK offers summer course-related placements for science, engineering, technology and applied arts students.